 4. SBA Loans

-While SBA loans offer some of the best interest rates, approved lenders have strict credit scores and paperwork requirements.
-Due to the approval time for an SBA loan, they're best for owners who are not in immediate need of capital.
+The Small Business Administration (SBA), a government agency that supports entrepreneurs, offers two popular loan options for restaurant owners.
+While SBA loans offer some of the lowest interest rates in business lending, approved lenders have strict credit scores and paperwork requirements.
+Because of the approval time for an SBA loan, they're best if you don't need capital right away.

 Government backing.
-These loans are partially backed by the Small Business Administration (SBA), reducing lender risk and improving your chances of approval.
+These loan programs are partially backed by the SBA, reducing lender risk and improving your chances of approval.

 5. Working Capital